-Annual Oral Cancer Screening Exams are Important
+Annual Oral Cancer Screening Exams Are Important

 When oral cancer is found early, treatment can be successful 82% of the time.
 Unfortunately, when compared to the survival rate of other cancers, the survival rate of oral cancer has not improved greatly over the last 30 years.

-Early detection is a key to survival; it is important to see your dentist regularly.
-An annual screening exam called VELscope Vx with Blue, used in conjunction with a routine head and neck examination performed by your dentist, can help to find abnormalities that could lead to cancer.
+Early detection is key to survival; it is important to see your dentist regularly.
+An annual screening exam called VELscope Vx with Blue, used in conjunction with a routine head and neck examination performed by your dentist can help to find abnormalities that could lead to cancer.
 That's the kind of screening that could help save lives.

-Are you at Risk of Oral Cancer?
+Are You at Risk of Oral Cancer?

 - Patients age 40 and older (95% of all cases)